Chihuahuas – A Brachycephalic Breed

-Major dog breed organizations, like the American Kennel Club (AKC), categorize the Chihuahua breed into two types: short coat and long coat.
+Major dog breed organisations, like the American Kennel Club (AKC), categorise the Chihuahua breed into two types: short coat and long coat.
 Unofficially, however, Chihuahua fans break things down even further.
 Namely, there are two major sub-categories: deer head Chihuahuas and apple head Chihuahuas.

 Apple Head Chihuahuas

 - Short snout that connects to the head at a 90-degree angle

 - Large, pronounced eyes